-The scheduling for the DB11’s launch gives it time to establish itself before Bentley’s all-new Continental GT arrives next year.
+The scheduling for the DB11’s launch gives it time to establish itself before the all-new Bentley Continental GT arrives next year.

 The advantage should be enough to allow the DB11 to monopolise the spotlight and make its relative costs of ownership look more favourable.